Facts

 Defendants filed an Answer on March 13.
 A status conference on this case and Wernert was held that same day, establishing deadlines for each case.

 The parties completed discovery, and on August 20 we filed a Motion for Summary Judgment.
 That same day, parties filed a joint scheduling motion.
-Briefing on cross-motions for summary judgment will be complete in mid-October.
+Defendants filed a response and Cross Motion for Summary Judgment on September 10.
+Briefing on both-motions for summary judgment was complete on October 17.
+We now await a decision.